azap2124/e-commerce_study/README.md

 ORDER BY rating ASC;
 ```

 The average rating for the best-selling products and the least-selling products are provided below.
-A difference of 0.153 could be considered minor and might not signify a major difference in perceived quality.
+A difference of 0.153 could be considered minor and might not signify a major difference in the customer's perceived quality.
 This observation makes me wonder how the top-selling products manage to achieve such high sales volumes despite the small difference in average ratings.
-To obtain these averages, I needed to create subqueries.
+To obtain these averages, I created subqueries.
-* Best: 3.946
+* Best-selling: 3.946
-* Worst: 3.793
+* Least-selling: 3.793
 ```
--- Average rating for top 10 products
+-- Average rating for best selling 10 products
-SELECT AVG (rating) AS avg_top_rated_products
+SELECT AVG (rating) AS avg_best_selling_products
 FROM
 (
 SELECT TOP 10